Key Takeaways

 How soon should lymphatic drainage massage begin after lipedema surgery?

-Manual lymphatic drainage should begin gently within the first week post-surgery as directed by your surgeon-timing varies by surgical technique and individual healing.
-Your physiotherapist will provide a specific schedule, typically 2-3 sessions per week initially.
+Manual lymphatic drainage should begin gently within the first week post-surgery as directed by your surgeon.
+Timing varies by surgical technique and individual healing, and your physical therapist will provide a specific schedule, typically 2-3 sessions per week initially.